Aeriellz/aeriellz.github.io/filmmaking/index.md

 ---
 layout: page
-title: on computer science
+title: the writers room floor
 ---

 <p>
-    From breadboards to webstack explorations.
-Currently, I'm taking CS50 and learning the basics of the discipline.
+    From screenwriting commentary to film stock experiments.
+Currently extremely tired of this bullshit after two failed attempts at getting a Fulbright scholarship.
 </p>